USS Wyoming (BB-32): World War II

 Following the United States' entrance into World War II, Wyoming performed her normal duties as a gunnery training ship with the Operational Training Command, United States Atlantic Fleet starting in February 1942.
 She operated primarily in the Chesapeake Bay area, and frequent sightings of the ship steaming around the bay earned her the nickname "Chesapeake Raider".
 Wyoming was very busy, training thousands of anti-aircraft gunners on weapons ranging from light .50 caliber (12.7 mm) guns to medium-caliber 5-inch guns for the rapidly expanding American fleet.
 Early in the war, the Navy briefly considered converting Wyoming back to her battleship configuration, but decided against the plan.

 These duties continued throughout the rest of the war.
-Wyoming was modernized at Norfolk Navy Yard from 12 January to 3 April 1944; the reconstruction removed the last of her three 12-inch gun turrets, and replaced them with four twin and two single enclosed mounts for 5-inch/38 caliber guns.
+Wyoming was modernized at Norfolk Navy Yard from 12 January to 3 April 1944; the reconstruction removed the last three of her 12-inch gun turrets, and replaced them with four twin and two single enclosed mounts for 5-inch/38 caliber guns.
 New fire control radars were also installed; these modifications allowed Wyoming to train anti-aircraft gunners with the most modern equipment they would use while in combat with the fleet.
 She was back in service in the Chesapeake Bay by 10 April.
 Over the course of the war, Wyoming trained an estimated 35,000 gunners on seven different types of guns: 5-inch, 3-inch, 1.1-inch, 40-millimeter, 20-millimeter, .50 caliber, and .30 caliber (7.62 mm) weapons.
 Due to her extensive use as a gunnery training ship, she claimed the distinction of firing more ammunition than any other ship in the fleet during the war.

 Wyoming finished her gunnery training duties in the Chesapeake area on 30 June 1945, when she left Norfolk for the New York Navy Yard, for further modifications.
 Work was completed by 13 July, after which she left for Casco Bay.
 There, she joined Composite Task Force 69 (CTF 69), under command of Vice Admiral Willis A. Lee.
 Wyoming was tasked with developing tactics to more effectively engage the Japanese kamikaze suicide aircraft.
 The gunners conducted experimental gunnery drills with towed sleeves, drone aircraft, and radio-controlled targets.
 On 31 August, CTF 69 was renamed Operational Development Force, United States Fleet.

 Wyoming continued in this unit through the end of the war, and began to be used to test new fire control equipment.
 In the summer of 1946, then-Ensign Jimmy Carter, the future President of the United States, came aboard as part of the final crew of the old battleship.
 On 11 July 1947, Wyoming put into Norfolk and was decommissioned there on 1 August.
 Her crew was transferred to the ex-battleship Mississippi (AG-128), which was also serving in the gunnery training unit.
 Wyoming was stricken from the Naval Vessel Registry on 16 September, and she was sold for scrapping on 30 October.
 She arrived on 5 December in New York, where she was dismantled by Lipsett, Incorporated.